Journal of European Studies

 The Journal of European Studies is a quarterly peer-reviewed academic journal that covers the field of European studies especially the cultural history of Europe since the Renaissance.
-The editor-in-chief is John Flower (University of Kent).
-It was established in 1971 and is currently published by SAGE Publications.
+John Flower (University of Kent) is a founding member of the journal, and the current editor-in-chief.
+The journal was established in 1971 and is currently published by SAGE Publications.

 Abstracting and indexing

 The Journal of European Studies is abstracted and indexed in: